vegetarian recipes site header

 • You will need 1 cup lentils for 2-3 persons.

-• Soak lentils for about 6 hours.
+1. Soak lentils for about 6 hours.

-• Boil in water till done.
-Add salt and a little turmeric powder while it cooks.
+3. Add salt and a little turmeric powder while it cooks.

 Pani literally means water.
 But here we use spicy water to dip or fill our tiny pooris.
-Pani is the most important item in the pani pori setup.
-Because the final taste of your panipuri will depend on the pani.
-If your pani is right, you have got it.

-This pani is a very good digestive as it contains a combination of herbs and spices that help digestion.
 Apart from serving it with panipuri, It is also good to serve as a digestive drink.
 You can dilute it by adding a little water.

-You may have come across other pani puri recipe s.
-You may notice that my pani puri recipe has more ingredients.
 Just make it once using my pani recipe and you will find the difference in taste.
 And you will want to use this recipe all the time.

-Ingredients For making pani:
+Ingredients For making about 2 litres pani:

 • coriander seeds(dhania) - 1 tbsp